|Douglas Coat of Arms|

 Williams is actively involved in his community having coached youth basketball, founding a 4H Club, and serving as a Sunday school teacher for over 26 years.
 He and his wife were also early pioneers in the homeschooling movement in Virgina and homeschooled four of their six children.
 That tradition continues with his grandchildren.

 Concerned with preserving Virginia’s rich historic heritage, Williams has been a member of the Civil War Preservation Trust and the Museum of the Confederacy, and is currently a member of the Sons of Confederate Veterans, the Waynesboro Heritage Foundation, and the Archeological Society of Virginia.
 He has also co-authored the text for two of Virginia's historical highway markers.
 (See here and here.)
-Williams currently serves on the Board of Trustees for the National Civil War Chaplains Museum in Lynchburg, Virginia, on the Board of Directors for the Waynesboro Heritage Foundation, is a member of the Artifact Detecting Team as well as The Task Force for Metal Detecting Rights Foundation.
+Williams currently serves on the Board of Trustees for the National Civil War Chaplains Museum in Lynchburg, Virginia, on the Board of Directors for the Waynesboro Heritage Foundation, and is a member of The Task Force for Metal Detecting Rights Foundation.

 Williams is the author of four books: Christian Business Legends, The Maxims of Robert E. Lee for Young Gentlemen, Stonewall Jackson ~ The Black Man's Friend, and his latest book, Lexington, Virginia and the Civil War.
 He is currently working on a book for the History Press's Civil War Sesquicentennial series which will focus on the Battle of Waynesboro (VA).
 Williams still lives with his wife and family in Virginia’s hallowed and storied Shenandoah Valley.
 He uses this blog to share his passion for history and to celebrate and defend the "permanent things."
 When not working, researching, reading, writing, blogging, or spending time with his lovely wife or any of his